-Subsequent to the approval of both the calendar 2016 (Fiscal 2017) and calendar 2017 (Fiscal 2018) exploration programs, the Company elected not to contribute its proportionate share of costs to these programs.
-Dominion elected to fund the full programs and budgets and, assuming the full calendar 2017 (F2018) program budget is spent, the Company expects that its interest in the LDG joint venture could be diluted to approximately 31% on completion of these programs.
-The decision to not participate in the calendar 2017 approved program and budget allows the Company to focus its exploration expenditures on the Naujaat, Mel, Loki, and Pikoo projects while retaining a meaningful interest in the LDG joint venture.
+Subsequent to the approval of the FY2017 and FY2018 exploration programs, the Company elected not to contribute its proportionate share of costs to these programs.
+Dominion elected to fund the full programs and budgets and, based on the estimated expenditures for the FY2018 program, the Company estimates its current interest in the joint venture is approximately 33.46%.
+Subsequent to the approval of the \$2.88M CY2018 program and budget, the Company elected not to contribute its proportionate share of costs to the CY2018 program.
+Dominion has elected to fund the full program and budget and, assuming budgeted expenditures are incurred, the Company estimates its interest in the joint venture would be diluted to approximately 27%.
+The decision to not participate in the CY2018 program and budget allows the Company to focus its exploration expenditures on the Mel, Naujaat, Loki and Pikoo projects while retaining a meaningful interest in the LDG joint venture.